Hexrays/SXSW-2016_Notes/Kevin Kelly/readme.md

 It will be difficult to believe

-Believe in the impossible more often
+We have to believe in the impossible more often

 You have to invent the future.

+**The greatest products of the next 20 years have not been invented yet.**

 based on creativity